False Bay: Named dive sites

+Shark and whale watching

+Shore and boat-based tourism activities involving ecologically responsible observation of great white sharks and various cetaceans are a small local industry.

+The shark watching industry was centred on boat trips to Seal Island by licensed operators, in the hope of seeing breaching predation of seals by great white sharks.
+Since the major reduction in the shark population attributed to orcas, particularly the two large males named Port and Starboard, the shark watching industry in the bay has declined.
+Before 2015, False Bay was well known for its large population of great white sharks but by 2020 sightings were reduced to nearly zero.
+The tourist attraction of shark cage diving has ceased in recent years without the appearance of great whites, impacting the local economy.

 Naval base at Simon's Town

 The famous naval base of Simon's Town is in Simon's Bay, about halfway down the length of the False Bay coast of the Cape Peninsula.
 During the Second World War many heavy guns were mounted in concrete bunkers at various points along the mountainous shores of False Bay in order to deter attacks on Simon's Town.
 The firepower and defensive situation of these weapons were formidable and no attack was ever mounted.
 Although some of the guns were removed decades ago, a few large guns are still emplaced on the hillsides near the Redhill road.
 Lower North battery at the bottom of Redhill road is used for naval gunnery training and has a few examples of currently used weapon systems for this purpose.

+Rescue services

+There are four National Sea Rescue Institute stations, Station 9 at Gordon's Bay, Station 10 at Simon's Town, Station 16 at Strandfontein, and Station 45 at Strandfontein (Matzikama).